 Rights of All Library & Information Users

 As referenced in the ALA's Code of Ethics, we believe that the materials provided to our users should be appropriate, organized, and accessible, and all users should be provided accurate, unbiased, and courteous responses to their inquiries.
 We "uphold the principles of intellectual freedom and resist all efforts to censor library resources."
-(ALA Code of Ethics, 2014, II).
+(ALA Code of Ethics, 2019).

 Note: Although the SMMHS LMC follows the American Library Association's view that every individual has a right to intellectual freedom*, there are sometimes laws which conflict in the case of schools for the purpose of protecting minors.
 Because of this, there are some filters on our website which prohibit students from visiting particular sites (typically, social networking sites and those with pornographic content).

 *As taken from the American Library Association's Manual on Intellectual Freedom:

 "The First and Fourth Amendments to the U.S. Constitution are integral to American librarianship.
 They are the basis of the concept librarians call intellectual freedom.
 Intellectual freedom accords to all library users the right to seek and receive information on all subjects from all points of view without restriction and without having the subject of one's interest examined or scrutinized by others."

 Students at SMMHS are expected to practice safe online behavior, complete all work honestly, without copying or stealing information from others, use appropriate sources for school-related assignments, and cite all sources properly using MLA format.
 To guide us as we assist our users, the SMMHS LMC uses the U.S. Copyright Office, however to make things more user-friendly for the teachers and students, we refer them to the "Copyright and Schools" site to aide them in their understanding of what they can and cannot do in regard to publishing information.